 And, then you have to figure out how to make them go away.

 I think it was the trip to Pittsburgh with my new friend, Nathan.
 He’d just taken the job with Steinway, and there was a big benefit happening, and did I want to accompany him to see some pianos on sale?

 A rather anomalous professional collaborative pianist, I’d spent the past twenty-odd years enduring the repeated tunings of my Young Chang condo upright, with its beefy bass and hardy action.
-That puppy had trained me well but, never built for as much as I’d asked of it over the years, the poor thing was tired.
+That puppy had trained me well but, never built for as much as I’d asked of it over the years, the poor thing was well past menopause.

 And, I was restless.
 There’d been concert grands in my life, several in fact.
 I never told my little piano about them, but too much of a better thing can change a relationship and the Severance Hall Steinway had given me a taste in ’07 during the COYO concerto competition that was unforgettable.
 No longer the spring chick, perhaps I was finally ready to move uptown.

-The salesman in charge of the benefit was classical.
+The salesman in charge of the benefit was a classic.
 Nathan introduced us and, when I asked about the surgeon, the salesman disclosed that they were partnering as hosts for the benefit.
-Within minutes, there was Dr. Rosen himself – on the premises, practicing his opening remarks.
-Even though I’d been the largest benign vocal polyp in the history of the UPMC Voice Center, he had long since forgotten my name but was eager to invite both Nathan and myself to the big party the next evening.
+Within minutes, Dr. Rosen himself appeared, on site to practice his opening remarks.
+Though I’d been the largest benign vocal polyp in the history of the UPMC Voice Center, he had long since forgotten my name – but, was eager to invite both Nathan and myself to the big party the next evening.

 After all, there were pianos for sale.
 Steinways.